For cheaper property and more space, find your own plot of heaven near Barcelona in the mountains or the Mediterranean coast.

 - Neighbourhood: Charming residential areas in the centre, with light industrial and commercial zones further out.

 The Collserola mountain range is home to a national park, many beautiful open spaces and a surprising number of homes.
-For the ultimate in peace and quiet, choose a house off the beaten track, or if you prefer your neighbours a little closer, there are several charming villages to choose from.
-Most homes have a garden or land, and some have swimming pools.
+For the ultimate in peace and quiet, choose a house off the beaten track; if you prefer your neighbours a little closer, there are several charming villages to choose from.
+Most homes have a garden or land, and some even have swimming pools.

 Collserola at a glance:

-- Commuting options: Either drive or cycle to the train, or into the city centre.
+- Commuting options: Either drive or cycle to the train or directly into the city centre.

-- Cars: Most people find a car a requirement in this area.
+- Cars and parking: Most people find a car a requirement in this area.

-- Recreation: Hiking, walking, mountain biking, wild swimming and other outdoor activities.
+- Recreation: Outdoor activities are plentiful and include opportunities such as hiking, walking, mountain biking, swimming and other outdoor activities.

-- Shopping: Very limited.
-Some small village shops.
+- Shopping: Very limited, but you will find some small village shops.